 Caramelizing Cabbage Without Burning the Onions

-Caramelizing the cabbage and giving it a bit of char gives this dish a bit more flavor, but onions cook and burn a lot faster than cabbage so my work around to charring the cabbage without burning the onions is to add the onions after the first round of cabbage charring.
-Don’t worry, the onions will cook along with the cabbage during the cabbage’s second round of charring.
-(There’s 2 rounds in total)
+Caramelizing the cabbage and giving it a bit of char gives this dish a bit more flavor, but onions cook and burn a lot faster than cabbage so my workaround to charring the cabbage without burning the onions is to add the onions after the first round of cabbage charring.
+Don't worry, the onions will cook along with the cabbage during the cabbage's second round of charring.
+(There are 2 rounds if charring in total)

 - 1 onion